ahmedzidan/gcp-kubernetes/README.md

 ### High availability in GKE cluster.

-- The cluster can be Multi-zonal clusters, so it will be high available in all the zone in the region.
+- The cluster can be Multi-zonal cluster, so it will be high available in all the zone in the region.

 - However it's still has the single point of failure as it will have one master node.